Y-T-G/Y-T-G.github.io/content/posts/tutorials/yolo-refine-classes/index.md

             p[rows] = weights
 ```

 The EMA is restored along with the model.
-It is what gets validated and saved, and the optimizer does move the live rows for the duration of a step, so an EMA that was not restored would average those excursions into the saved checkpoint.
+This is because the optimizer does move all the unfrozen rows for the duration of a step, including the rows of the classes that are not being trained.
+It's only after the step that we restore the old weights.
+But the movement has already occurred during that window, and the EMA has already recorded it.
+So an EMA that was not restored would average those movements into the saved checkpoint.
 Batch normalization statistics are not an issue here, unlike in the earlier guide, because frozen layers in Ultralytics no longer update them.

 Finally, the head has to be extended to hold the new class.
 This is done in place on the pre-trained model rather than by rebuilding it from its YAML, because the width of the classification output depends on the class count, and rebuilding a head for 81 classes would discard the pre-trained weights of all 80.
 A new output convolution is created instead, the pre-trained rows are copied into it by name, and the new rows get a zero weight with the standard `Detect` bias so the new class predicts nothing until it is trained.